-OVERVIEW: The Hearst Foundations support well-established nonprofit organizations with agendas that align with the foundations’ funding priorities in culture, education, health, and social service.
+OVERVIEW: The Hearst Foundations support well-established nonprofit organizations that focus on culture, education, health, and social service.

 PROFILE: The Hearst Foundations, founded by newspaper magnate William Randolph Hearst, seek to “ensure that people of all backgrounds have the opportunity to build healthy, productive, and inspiring lives.”
 Hearst consists of two separate foundations, one created on the east coast in 1945 and a second established on the west coast in 1948.
 Their missions were (and remain) the same, as are the granting stipulations.
 Their only real difference is geographical.
 The foundations support STEM education using both Culture and Education grants, which distinguishes them from other STEM education funders.

 Hearst's culture grants support nonprofits that “offer meaningful programs in the arts and sciences, prioritizing those which enable engagement by young people and create a lasting impression.”
 This split funding priority places STEM grantseekers in competition with organizations specializing in theater, music, dance, or visual arts education and engagement.

 Hearst’s education grants support "educational institutions demonstrating uncommon success in preparing students to thrive in a global society."
 The foundations' focus in this funding area is primarily higher education, though they still earmark support for "innovative models of early childhood and K-12 education, as well as professional development."